Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

     2 people have 'rot' as their favourite color
     1 person each has 'blau' and 'lilablassblaukariert' as their favourite color 1 person did not answer the question

+The exact same thing is also possible for keeping track of specific colors:

+    > view --grün (again, the '--' here is important for the program to distinguish color from attribute)
+        luck-color: 4
+        room-color: 1
+        color-car: 1

+This shows you how often your specified color is value to each attribute.
+To put this into words for this example:
+    green was given as a color of luck 4 times green was given as a color of a person's room or dream car once each

 And that's it - A console dialogue, which can essentially barely do anything, explained in a little over 260 lines.
 I tried my best to explain everything as simple and easy to understand as I could, however, if there still are questions, I'm happy to help you.
 On the other hand, you